ragaveepk/AWSLamba-GRPC-REST/README.md

 AWS Deployment video -[https://youtu.be/v-6qXG-t8iE](https://youtu.be/v-6qXG-t8iE)

-## Documentation
-After Cloning the project , please find the Scaladoc documentation in docs folder.

 ## Setup Requirements
 - Create AWS Account as root user and create IAM role which has Administrator policy.
 - Install SBT

 ## How to Install

 Please follow the following steps to run the project